eitanporat/eitanporat.github.io/content/posts/biology.md

 The strength of a bond is measured by how much energy it takes to break the bond (measured in $kcal/mol$).

-Covalent bonds require around $80 kcal/mol$ to break.
+Covalent bonds require around $80 \cdot kcal/mol$ to break.

 The maximum number of covalent bonds each atom can engage in is: